farshadz1997/Microsoft-Rewards-bot-GUI-V2/README.md

   - [PyQt5 version](https://github.com/farshadz1997/Microsoft-Rewards-bot-GUI)

 ## Installations
-You need to install [Python](https://www.python.org/downloads/) - You need to enable "Add Python to environment variables" Download and Unzip the folder
+You need to install [Python](https://www.python.org/downloads/) - You need to enable "Add Python to environment variables"<br/>
+Download and Unzip the folder<br/><br/>
 Follow these steps to run the app:
   - Install required packages:
     + Open CMD Prompt and type cd *drag the Microsoft-Rewards-bot-GUI-V2-master folder*